container-job-runner/cjr/README.md

   --driver=podman-cli|docker-cli|docker-socket|podman-socket  container engine used to build and run images.

-  --enable-remote-dev=enable-remote-dev                       enable the resource flag for development commands shell,
+  --enable-remote-services=true|false                         enable the resource flag for development commands shell,
                                                               jupyter, theia, and vnc.

   --image-tag=image-tag                                       tag that cli uses when building all its images.